DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-05-27-visa-sponsorship.md

 However research with providers showed that the answer would be same for all courses.

-The only difference was where providers offered both salaried and fee-paying courses, as different types of visas would be needed – a Skilled worker or a Student visa
+The only difference was where providers offered both salaried and fee-paying courses, as different types of visas would be needed – a Skilled worker or a Student visa.

 {{ appScreenshots({
   hideContents: true,